-- 642.230.
-An agency shall commence an adjudicative proceeding on application of a person for an agency decision for which a hearing is required by Section 631.010 (application to constitutionally and statutorily required hearings), unless any of the following provisions applies: - (a) The agency lacks jurisdiction of the subject matter. - (b) Resolution of the matter requires the agency to exercise discretion within the scope of subdivision (b) of Section 631.030 (when adjudicative proceeding not required). - (c) A statute vests the agency with discretion to conduct or not to conduct an adjudicative proceeding and, in the exercise of discretion, the agency has determined not to conduct an adjudicative proceeding. - (d) Resolution of the matter does not require the agency to issue a decision that determines the applicant's legal rights, duties, privileges, immunities, or other legal interests. - (e) The matter is not timely submitted to the agency. - (f) The matter is not submitted in a form substantially complying with an applicable statute or regulation.
+- 642.230. (a) An agency shall commence an adjudicative proceeding on application of a person for an agency decision if a hearing is required by Section 631.010 (application to constitutionally and statutorily required hearings) and the applicant is a person entitled to a hearing, unless any of the following provisions applies: - (1) The agency lacks jurisdiction of the subject matter. - (2) Resolution of the matter requires the agency to exercise discretion within the scope of subdivision (b) of Section 631.030 (when adjudicative proceeding not required). - (3) A statute vests the agency with discretion to conduct or not to conduct an adjudicative proceeding and, in the exercise of discretion, the agency has determined not to conduct an adjudicative proceeding. - (4) Resolution of the matter does not require the agency to issue a decision that determines the applicant's legal rights, duties, privileges, immunities, or other legal interests. - (5) The matter is not timely submitted to the agency.

+(6) The matter is not submitted in a form substantially complying with an applicable statute or regulation.